Optimal bound for singularities on Fano type fibrations of relative dimension one: Introduction

 \section{Introduction}

-Throughout this paper we work over the field $\CC$ of complex numbers and we denote by $\NN$ the set of positive integers.
-Let $X$ be a klt variety.
-In the process of running minimal model program (MMP, for short) on $X$, it is important to control the singularities that occur on the variety produced in each step.
+Throughout this paper we work over the field of complex numbers $\CC$.
+We denote by $\NN$ the set of positive integers.

+In the process of running minimal model program (MMP, for short), it is important to control the singularities that occur on the variety produced in each step.
 There are three types of steps in MMP: divisorial contractions, filps, Mori fiber spaces.
-In the first two cases, the singularities on the resulting variety are as good as those on $X$.
-However, in the last case, i.e. $f:X\rightarrow Z$ is a Mori fiber space, it is much more complicated to understand the singularities on $Z$.
+In the first two cases, the singularities on the resulting variety are as good as those on the original variety.
+However, in the last case, for a Mori fiber space $f:X\rightarrow Z$ it is much more complicated to understand the singularities on $Z$.
 M\textsuperscript{c}Kernan conjectured that in this case the singularities on $Z$ are bounded in terms of those on $X$.

 \begin{conjecture}[M\textsuperscript{c}Kernan] Fix a positive integer $d$ and a real number $\epsilon>0$.
 There exists $\delta>0$ depending only on $d,\epsilon$ and satisfying the following.
 Assume